Understanding Your Comprehensive Metabolic Panel (CMP)

 Aspartate aminotransferase (AST)

 Aspartate aminotransferase is an enzyme found in the liver, heart, skeletal muscle, kidneys, and red blood cells.
 Like ALT, it leaks into the blood when its parent cells are damaged.
-Because AST comes from multiple tissues, an elevated AST is less specific for liver disease than ALT — it can also reflect heart attack, muscle injury, or red blood cell breakdown.
+Because AST is produced by multiple tissues, an elevated AST is less specific for liver disease than an elevated ALT.
+It can also reflect heart attack, muscle injury, or red blood cell breakdown.

 A typical reference range for adults is approximately 10–40 U/L.